-In the following sections, we will determine bounds on the expected number of steps required to converge to a counting information state.
+In Sections IV-IX, we will determine bounds on the expected number of steps required to converge to a counting information state.
 In order for these bounds to be well-defined, we require a model for the movement of the bodies.
-We have chosen to focus on a model in which the movement of the bodies are associated with exponential random variables.
+We have chosen to focus on a model in which each individual body has an equal probability of being the next body to move.
+For the purposes of our results, it is unimportant to which vertex the body moves if it has more than one option.
+We name this movement model the exponential random movement model because one situation in which this behavior occurs is when the amount of time that each body spends in between movements is described by an exponential random variable.